 Purchase a Robotic Cat.

 Aside from the cognitive problems caused by dementia and Alzheimer’s disease, patients often develop depression and anxiety.
-Animal-assisted therapy can help improve their mood and actively reduce loneliness and relieve anxiety and depression.
+Animal-assisted therapy can help improve their mood, reduce loneliness, and relieve stress and depression.

-These artificial pets can truly make a difference in long-term-care facilities.
+These artificial pets can genuinely a difference in long-term-care facilities.
 Robotic pets are considered assistive robots and are a big focus for future patient development.
-Some of the people who have purchased the Joy For All Companion Pet robotic cat have left positive reviews regarding their effect on dementia and Alzheimer’s patients.
+Some people who have purchased the Joy For All Companion Pet robotic cat have left positive reviews regarding its effect on dementia and Alzheimer’s patients.

-Therapy cats can do wonders for people in retirement homes, nursing homes, hospices, or other care facilities because interacting with them has a positive effect on the patents – they help reduce stress level, they reduce anger, anxiety, and depression, they provide patients with a feeling of empowerment, and they are helpful in social situations.
+Therapy cats can do wonders for people in retirement homes, nursing homes, hospices, or other care facilities because interacting with them has a positive effect on the patients – they help reduce stress levels, they reduce anger, anxiety, and depression, they provide patients with a feeling of empowerment, and they are helpful in social situations.

-However, these patients can only interact with therapy animals for a limited amount of time.
+However, these patients can only interact with therapy animals for a limited time.
 The robotic cat can be a long-term substitute because it can be a full-time companion without posing any risks to the patient’s health and without the requirements of feeding and caring for the animal.
-Especially in the context of the pandemic, getting the patients time with therapy animals is extremely difficult.
-The robotic cat can be a useful and safe alternative.
+Especially in the pandemic, getting the patients time with therapy animals is extremely difficult.
+Therefore, the robotic cat can be a valuable and safe alternative.

 Purchase a Robotic Cat.